ecmwf/ecflow/docs/tutorial/going_further/families.rst

 This has the added advantage that specific includes files can be placed under ECF_INCLUDE, and includes file common to **many** tasks can placed in ECF_HOME.
 For more details see :term:`directives`.

-We need to do the following changes to the :term:`ecf script`'s.
+We need to do the following changes to the :term:`ecf script`\ s.

 from: